-Tata Steel in India was developing a new steel plant in Kalinganagar, Orissa State in Eastern India and recognised the impact of the project on the local communities.
-Tata Steel wanted to use this opportunity to sensitise its frontline officers to the specific demands of their roles when engaging with the local community and wider stakeholder groups.
+Tata Steel in India was developing a new steel plant in Kalinganagar, Orissa State in Eastern India and recognized the impact of the project on the local communities.
+Tata Steel wanted to use this opportunity to sensitize its frontline officers to the specific demands of their roles when engaging with the local community and wider stakeholder groups.
 It wanted to ensure that its senior leaders delivered a successful outcome to the project for all parties involved.

 Common Purpose India was commissioned by Tata Steel to deliver a leadership development programme to senior frontline officers to enable them to: